stfc/PSyclone/doc/user_guide/examples.rst

   > python find_kernel.py

-Example 14
+Example 14: OpenACC
-^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^

 Example of adding OpenACC directives in the dynamo0.3 API.
 This is a work in progress so the generated code may not work as expected.
 However it is never-the-less useful as a starting point.
 Three scripts are provided.

-The first script shows how to add OpenACC Kernels directives to the PSy-layer.
-This example only works with distributed memory switched off as the OpenACC Kernels transformation does not yet support halo exchanges within an OpenACC Kernels directive.
+The first script (`acc_kernels.py`) shows how to add OpenACC Kernels directives to the PSy-layer.
+This example only works with distributed memory switched off as the OpenACC Kernels transformation does not yet support halo exchanges within an OpenACC Kernels region.

-The second script shows how to add OpenACC Loop, Parallel and Entry Data directives to the PSy-layer.
-Again this example only works with distributed memory switched off as the OpenACC Parallel transformation does not support halo exchanges within an OpenACC Parallel directive.
+The second script (`acc_parallel.py`)shows how to add OpenACC Loop, Parallel and Enter Data directives to the PSy-layer.
+Again this example only works with distributed memory switched off as the OpenACC Parallel transformation does not support halo exchanges within an OpenACC Parallel region.

-The third script is the same as the second except that it does support distributed memory being switched on by placing an OpenACC Parallel directive around each OpenACC Loop directive, rather than having one for the whole invoke.
-This approach avoids having halo exchanges within am OpenACC Parallel directive.
+The third script (`acc_parallel_dm.py`) is the same as the second except that it does support distributed memory being switched on by placing an OpenACC Parallel directive around each OpenACC Loop directive, rather than having one for the whole invoke.
+This approach avoids having halo exchanges within an OpenACC Parallel region.

-The generated code has a number of problems including 1) it does not modify the kernels to include the OpenACC Routine directive, 2) a loops upper bounds is computed via a derived type (this should be computed beforehand) 3) set_dirty and set_clean calls are placed within an OpenACC Parallel directive and 4) there are no checks on whether loops are parallel or not, it is just assumed they are -
+The generated code has a number of problems including 1) it does not modify the kernels to include the OpenACC Routine directive, 2) a loop's upper bound is computed via a derived type (this should be computed beforehand) 3) set_dirty and set_clean calls are placed within an OpenACC Parallel directive and 4) there are no checks on whether loops are parallel or not, it is just assumed they are -